ThatsVie/atlas-web_back_end/Basic_authentication/README.md

   - **`authorization_header`**: Retrieves the `Authorization` header from the Flask request object (currently returns `None`).
   - **`current_user`**: Retrieves the current user (currently returns `None`).

+### Note

+Make sure to terminate the server between tasks to avoid any issues with the port being busy or the old configuration being used.
+To stop the server, use `CTRL+C` in the terminal where the server is running.

 </details>

 <details>
 <summary><strong>Task 4: Define which routes don't need authentication</strong></summary>

 This task involves updating the `require_auth` method in the `Auth` class to determine if a given path requires authentication by comparing it against a list of excluded paths.